Have you ever considered the penetratingly painful cost of perfectionism?

 I could see them wildly applauding as I was handed my trophy and book prize (a massive collected works of Shakespeare), but all I could hear were my thoughts screaming at me “You don’t deserve this.
 Mary did a much better speech than you did.
 You were only 1/10th of what you should have been.”

 I somehow made it off stage and grabbed the speaking coach while babbling, “There has to be a mistake!
 I sucked up there.
 I need to give this back.
 Mary was much better than me!”

 The teacher looked intensely uncomfortable and muttered platitudes about how great I was, but I believed that I had not been as fabulous as everyone said I had been.

 I knew deep within myself that on that particular night, I was off my game, and I was mediocre at best.
 However, I also discovered that my mediocre was still pretty darn good according to other people.

-Being caught up in my own perfectionism, I robbed myself of the joy at the moment (and made a lot of people uncomfortable in the process).
+Being caught up in my own perfectionism and comparisonitis, I robbed myself of the joy at the moment (and made a lot of people uncomfortable in the process).

 It was only much later when my speaking coach sat me down to debrief that she had me think through what I did well.
 It was then that I started to realise that we are our harshest critic.

 Many times, what we do is better than we realise.
 We simply are looking at our performance through a microscope when others are viewing it with a telescope.